 Extra Space Storage is committed to creating a more diverse and inclusive workplace.
 Want to join us?
 Visit careers.extraspace.com to learn more about our company culture and job opportunities.

-Extra Space Storage recently opened several self storage locations in various markets throughout the Houston…
+Extra Space Storage recently opened several self storage locations in various markets across the U.S.,…